Marcel Gagnon (musician): Career

 In 1997, he graduated with a degree in addictions counselling.
 Acknowledging himself as a recovering alcoholic and a person affected by fetal alcohol syndrome disorder, Gagnon became a member of the Board of Directors of the Whitecrow Village FASD Society upon its inception in 2002.
 He has become a prominent advocate and counsellor for persons affected by the Canadian Indian residential school system.
 Currently, he is an elder of the Lheidli T'enneh First Nation.
-He teaches spirituality, that "Man's struggle has always been dark against light.
+He teaches spirituality, stating that Man's struggle has always been dark against light.
 Positive versus negative.
 Our teaching is to recognize these two forces and which is the greater.
 The Medicine Man within, I refer to as Tsiyan/Grandfather.
 Bheni Hoolo is the darker force that wars within us.
-We (allow) that greater power within, Tsiyan, to help us to recognize and overcome Bheni Hoolo's influence."
+We (allow) that greater power within, Tsiyan, to help us to recognize and overcome Bheni Hoolo's influence.
 Gagnon is currently working with Indigenous youth in conflict with the law, presenting his program, "Awakening the Medicine Man Within," and performing music.